 Regaining Respect and Power

-The 1980s were a period of heightened tension for the world, and more specifically, the United States of America.
+The 1980s were a time of heightened tension for the world and, more specifically, the United States of America.
 With Ronald Reagan as the president, excessive change and disruption caused many waves in everyday life and the media.
 The 80s saw a rise of feminism and women demanding their rightful place in society.
 While most people took to the streets to express their opinions, others took different approaches.
 Yves Saint Laurent used fashion to tailor men’s clothing to fit a feminine body.
 In 1966, he created a tuxedo called “Le Smoking,” a part of the “Pop Art” collection.
-The debut of this suit helped further advance the narrative of women reclaiming their power and gaining respect from their peers in society.
+The debut of the Smoking Jacket in 1986 helped further push the narrative of women taking back their power and gaining respect from their peers in society.

 The smoking jacket is the epitome of elegance and a symbol of women’s elevation into men’s spaces.
 Men used a smoking jacket to protect their clothes from the smoke of cigars.
 A very manly activity, so where do women come into play?
 We can start with the padded shoulders, which aren’t unusual for the ’80s.
 However, the shoulders of this jacket are dramatically broad, establishing power or dominance, as if to say that women always know their worth and can finally project that to the rest of the world.
 To start a silhouette with a square isn’t just about the padded shoulders but also a sort of commentary on the “stiffness” of men, or, shall we say, rigidness.
 As we travel further down the jacket, we reveal more secrets about the period.

 The tapering of the waist is the main subject of the smoking jacket—the remaking of a very masculine design to assimilate a feminine type of body.
-While the waist taper isn’t as overt as the broad shoulders, there are still so many implications behind the size of a woman’s waist.
-A tapered/cinched waist has a rich history in women’s fashion, dating back centuries, with the help of corsets in the Victorian era.
+While the waist taper isn’t as overt as the broad shoulders, there is still so much to be said about the effect of the taper.
+A tapered/cinched waist goes back centuries in women’s fashion history, with the help of corsets in the Victorian era.
 An ideal of being the most restrictive item a woman can wear, being less about discomfort and more about showing off “natural” feminine curves.
-But the jacket’s size conformed to the standards of its era.
+That being said, the jacket’s size conformed to the standards of its era.
 In 2025, when there is a push to cater to all sizes and shapes of women, there is something to say about the ideal woman of the 80s.
-Looking back at the history of fashion, there was a standard of using the smallest people known to man as models for their clothing.
+Looking back at the history of fashion, there was a standard of using the smallest people known to man to model their clothing.
 So, while this jacket highlights women’s respectability, it ignores the higher bodily standards society imposed on women compared to men.